Incoming Student Requirements

 You do not need to send any additional official transcripts, unless your degree was not conferred at the time your SOPHAS application was submitted.
 The Student Services Center will reach out to you to request an official transcript if needed.
 Please contact us at firstname.lastname@example.org if you have any questions regarding this requirement.

-If you were in the process of completing a degree at the time of application, we must receive an official transcript showing the degree conferred before you may register for classes in your program.
-Please send the transcript electronically to email@example.com, however if your college/university does not have that feature, please have the official transcript(s) sent directly from the college/university to:
+If you were in the process of completing a degree at the time of application, we must receive an official transcript showing the degree conferred.
+This must be sent directly to the University of Minnesota School of Public Health from the issuing institution.
+Do not send official transcripts to yourself first.
+Please request they send the transcript electronically to email@example.com, however if your college/university does not have that feature, please request the official transcript(s) sent directly from the college/university to:

 - University of Minnesota School of Public Health